Glendale Methodist Episcopal Church: Walt Whitman’s time at the Glendale Methodist Episcopal Church

 It has been documented that Walt Whitman would often come to Glendale Methodist Episcopal Church to spend his weekend in Glendale during the mid to late 1800s.
 Oftentimes, he would spend his time praying at the church, walking in on classes at the school, or even bathing in the creek in the back of the church.
 During some of his time there, Walt Whitman even took time to write his novel, Specimen Days.

 The 20th and 21st centuries for Glendale Methodist Episcopal Church

 By the time 1920 hit, the church and school ceased to operate.
 The place where the school stood was often used for community functions and events.
 After a multitude of events that came through the church, it was finally given a grant award of $123875 in 2004, which was used five years later, in 2009, to renovate the church.
-As of 2022, the church is 167 years old and is used for congregants all around the Camden County area to celebrate Methodist Episcopal holidays and events.
+As of 2022, the church is 167 years old and is used by congregants all around the Camden County area to celebrate Methodist Episcopal holidays and events.